FedPF: Accurate Target Privacy Preserving Federated Learning Balancing Fairness and Utility: Introduction

 To address these questions, we introduce \textit{FedPF}, a novel differential private fair algorithm that formulates the privacy-fairness-utility optimization as a zero-sum game where privacy and fairness constraints compete against model utility.
 Unlike existing approaches that treat these objectives independently \cite{corbucci2024puffle,gu2022privacy,sun2023toward}, our game-theoretic formulation explicitly captures the tensions between competing ethical requirements and provides a principled framework for managing tradeoffs.
 Meanwhile, we consider the \textit{specific sensitive attributes protection} requirements of local clients in FL, while the current research mainly focuses on the privacy protection of the client model.

 Our theoretical analysis reveals several surprising insights that challenge conventional wisdom about multi-objective optimization in FL.
-We prove that privacy and fairness exhibit an inverse relationship, i.e., stricter differential privacy fundamentally limits the system's ability to detect and correct demographic biases.
+Our analysis shows that stricter differential privacy reduces the effective signal available for fairness estimation, thereby limiting the system's ability to detect and correct demographic biases under bounded samples.
 This occurs because the noise added for privacy protection obscures the very statistical patterns that fairness algorithms rely on to identify discrimination.
 Furthermore, we discover a non-monotonic fairness-utility relationship where moderate fairness constraints initially improve model generalization by reducing overfitting to majority groups, but excessive fairness enforcement eventually degrades performance as the system overcorrects for demographic differences.
 The contributions of this paper can be summarized as follows: